-The Critical Care Societies Collaborative (CCSC) has published a report on burnout syndrome that gives critical care healthcare professionals guidance on mitigating the development of burnout syndrome and calls for initiating research to examine ways to prevent as well as treat burnout syndrome.
+The Critical Care Societies Collaborative (CCSC) has published a report on burnout syndrome (BOS) that gives critical care healthcare professionals guidance on mitigating the its development and calls for initiating research to examine ways to prevent and treat it.

 The complete statement can be viewed in the official publication of each CCSC member journal: American Association of Critical-Care Nurses (AACN), the American College of Chest Physicians (CHEST), the American Thoracic Society (ATS), and Society of Critical Care Medicine (SCCM).

 Join the conversation at #StopICUBurnout.

 Burnout syndrome (BOS) is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
 This exhaustion is typically work-related and is triggered by discrepancies between the expectations and the actual requirements of the job.
 BOS has become a common worldwide phenomenon, especially among members of high-stress professions, such as firefighters, police officers, teachers, and all types of healthcare professionals.